nickthesail0r/Metasploit-Binder/README.md

 # Metasploit-Binder
-This is a project from adding metasploit android payload to a Legitime app
+This is a project to bind metasploit android payload to a Legitime app